Blankscreen-exe/python_dependency_report_generator/README.md

 ![Alt text](docs/img/preview.png)

 ## Further Development
+I'm working on making this more customizable and user friendly.
+Might even make a little framework out of it.
+Feel free to let me know what you would like to see in this project.

 - [ ] add setter methods for theme customizations
 - [ ] add layout customizations
 - [ ] convert it into a python package